23052015/PP5-mildew-detection-in-cherry-leaves/README.md

 ## Dashboard Design

-##### The app is separated in 5 large sections
+The app is separated in 5 large sections

 1. Quick project summary
    On this page we can find general information about the roject, the dataset summary and the business requirements.
 ![Project Summary](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/71918cf2-ef14-455a-a835-8e01e8bed22e)

 2. Cherry Leaf Visualizer

-  #### Business requirement 1
+**Business requirement 1**

 ![Cherrry Leaves Visualizer ](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/4a50002e-3a9f-46bb-adbb-a3e103de522e)

-  * This page visualizes the difference between: healthy average/variable and infected average/variable
+- This page visualizes the difference between: healthy average/variable and infected average/variable
 ![Difference btw average healthy and average infected](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/46e21efd-f573-432a-9ca2-cd27f32cedaf)

-  * Image Montage(healthy)
+- Image Montage(healthy)
 ![Image montage (healthy)](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/bb656a2f-1864-4ea5-a747-ce65d1b66aec)

-  * Image Montage(infected)
+- Image Montage(infected)
 ![Image montage powdery mildew](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/83269313-42c7-4d8b-8d01-ae94384a8192)

 3. Mildew Detector

-#### Business Requirement 2:
+**Business Requirement 2**

   The application must include the following features:

-* Link to Download Images: Users should be able to download a collection of images containing both healthy and unhealthy leaves.
+- Link to Download Images: Users should be able to download a collection of images containing both healthy and unhealthy leaves.
 These images will be used for live predictions.* User Interface with File Uploader: The application should have a user-friendly interface with a file uploader widget.
 Users can upload images of leaves, and the uploaded image will be displayed along with a prediction statement indicating whether the leaf is healthy or unhealthy.
-* Prediction Table: A table will be provided that lists the names of the uploaded images along with the corresponding prediction results (healthy or unhealthy).
+- Prediction Table: A table will be provided that lists the names of the uploaded images along with the corresponding prediction results (healthy or unhealthy).
-* Download Button for Table: The application should have a download button that allows users to download the prediction table for future reference or analysis.
+- Download Button for Table: The application should have a download button that allows users to download the prediction table for future reference or analysis.
 ![Analysis healthy 1](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/cae0f5b2-4c96-4a9f-84b0-23853d981ad2)
 ![Analysis healthy 2](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/1a97f79f-0e7a-42ba-9be6-d191ddba8cb7)
 ![Analysis infected 1](https://github.com/23052015/PP5-mildew-detection-in-cherry-leaves/assets/109954194/d8e4e444-2ac5-4f31-9d98-08239724c2e7)